HU-TI-DEV/TI-S4/onderwijsmateriaal/gazebo/2_Building_our_first_robot.md

 <sup>2</sup> The prompt of the docker container<br>
 <sup>3</sup> Inside the docker container, inside the vi editor

-## Build the robot.sdf (Simulation Description Format)
+## Build the robot.sdf (simulation description format)
 Follow the steps in https://gazebosim.org/docs/latest/building_robot/ and save the file as robot.sdf in your pc environment.
-The end result should look something like this:
+The end result should look something like this [robot.sdf](./robot.sdf).
-LINK NAAR ROBOT.SDF

 We will now try to run the robot.sdf with gz sim.
 First:
 - start dockers for desktop in your windows environment.